The Emergence of Serverless Architecture

 File processing – As soon as a file (data, document, or image is uploaded to the AWS S3 bucket, it triggers AWS Lambda data processing in real-time to enable massively parallel shared access for large-scale file processing.

 Web applications – build powerful web applications by combining AWS Lambda with other AWS services.
-The application can be automatically scaled up or down and run in a highly available configuration across multiple data centres.
+The application can be automatically scaled up or down and run in a highly available configuration across multiple data centers.

 Serverless stream processing – process real-time streaming data for application activity tracking, transaction order processing, clickstream analysis, data cleansing, IoT device data metering, log filtering, indexing, and social media analysis.